-Dextenza (biodegradable dexamethasone intracanalicular insert) is a sustained-release formulation of the corticosteroid dexamethasone that is inserted non-invasively into the canaliculus to deliver a 30-day tapered release of 0.4 mg of dexamethasone to the ocular surface following ophthalmic surgery.
-The intracanalicular insert, which is administered by a physician, includes a visualization aid for retention monitoring throughout the treatment period.
+Dextenza (biodegradable dexamethasone intracanalicular insert) is a sustained release formulation of the corticosteroid dexamethasone that is inserted non-invasively into the canaliculus to deliver a 30-day tapered release of 0.4 mg of dexamethasone to the ocular surface following ophthalmic surgery.
+The physician-administered intracanalicular insert contains a visualization aid for retention monitoring throughout the treatment period.
 The insert is conjugated with fluorescein and allows visualization using blue light with a yellow filter.
-Dextenza resorbs and exits the nasolacrimal system without the need for removal; however, saline irrigation or manual expression may be used to remove the insert if necessary.
-Dextenza was first approved in November 2018 to treat ocular pain and inflammation after ophthalmic surgery.
-The FDA approved a supplemental New Drug Application for an expanded indication to its label on October 11, 2021, to include the treatment of ocular itching caused by allergic conjunctivitis.
+Dextenza resorbs and exits the nasolacrimal system without need for removal; however, saline irrigation or manual expression may be performed to remove the insert if necessary.
+Dextenza was originally approved to treat ocular pain and inflammation following ophthalmic surgery in November 2018.
+On October 11, 2021, the FDA approved a supplemental New Drug Application for an expanded indication to its label to including the treatment of ocular itching caused by allergic conjunctivitis.

-Postoperative pain and inflammation are common following ocular surgery and are generally managed by a postoperative topical ophthalmic regimen.
+Postoperative pain and inflammation are common following ocular surgery and generally managed by a post-operative topical ophthalmic regimen.
 Prolonged inflammation increases the risk of secondary ocular complications, including increased intraocular pressure (IOP), cystoid macular edema, posterior adhesion formation, posterior capsule opacities, secondary glaucoma, delayed recovery, and decreased vision (Tyson et al. 2019).
 Topical treatments that are generally used for postoperative pain and/or inflammation include corticosteroids (e.g., dexamethasone, loteprednol etabonate, difluprednate, and prednisolone acetate) and nonsteroidal anti-inflammatory drugs (e.g., bromfenac, nepafenac, diclofenac, and ketorolac) (Jacobs 2021).
 Although topical ophthalmic corticosteroids treat pain and inflammation after ocular surgery, these agents are also associated with class-related adverse events (AE) and limited ocular bioavailability.
-Patients with physical or cognitive limitations may have difficulty instilling eye drops due to decreased manual dexterity, tremor, difficulty tilting the head back, and visual impairments, which usually affect older persons and further impede successful eyedrop administration (Matossian 2020).
+Patients with physical or cognitive limitations may have difficulty instilling eye drops due to manual dexterity, tremor, difficulty tilting the head back, and visual impairments, which usually affects older persons and further impedes successful eyedrop administration (Matossian 2020).